 One of the weaknesses of the book is that there is too much going on and we move too soon from one group of characters to another to develop any bond with them.
 We feel for them, yes, but the breathless shifting between the storylines makes some characters and storylines feel somewhat superficial.
 And while Debarati Mukhopadhyay does a wonderful job of bringing the historical aspect of the novel alive through the debates and discussions between the various characters, the novel feels like a history lesson at a few places.

 Then there is the ending of the novel, which will perhaps evoke mixed feelings in a lot of readers.
-The last few chapters of Chronicles reminded me of Victorian novels that end too neatly; where long-lost brothers unite; where the just are (mostly) rewarded and the unjust punished; where co-incidence plays too big a role to maintain balance of the good and the bad.
+The last few chapters of Chronicles reminded me of Victorian novels that end too neatly; where long-lost brothers unite; where the just are (mostly) rewarded and the unjust punished; where co-incidence plays too big a role to maintain the balance of the good and the bad.
 It makes the ending feel a little forced and convenient.

 Despite its flaws, Chronicles of the Lost Daughters by Debarati Mukhopadhyay is a book with its heart in the right place.
 Mukhopadhyay’s writing is fiery and no-hold-barred and she does manage to make an impact in the reader’s mind with Narach.